 How to Start a Church the Right Way

-Pastor John and his wife Leslie felt a strong calling from God to plant a church in their community.
+Pastor John and his wife Leslie felt a strong calling from God to start a church in their community.
 With much prayer, and the love and support of family and friends, they decided to take a step of faith and trust the Lord.

 By the end of their first month, the church had grown to about 15 people.
 A few of the members who were determined to see more growth decided to hold an outreach at a local park to let the community know about their new church.